 You can treat domestic abuse via both in-person and online therapy, as well as telehealth.
 Survivors of child abuse, men who have experienced sexual trauma, and anyone who has experienced domestic abuse should consider treatment for several reasons.

-Hotlines are another effective method of support for domestic violence survivors.
+Hotlines are another effective method of immediate crisis support for domestic violence survivors.
 Many organizations that have local hotlines also have online chat services or email support.
 They often provide a great deal of information about support services in your local community.
 You can call hotlines to get general information, crisis intervention, referrals, and safety planning.

 If you choose to use a hotline, it is essential to know: